mahparsa/Text-Analysis/README.md

 # Text-Analysis

-Running topic modeling using R.
+Running topic modeling using R and Python.